 What to look for when trading interest rates?

-Traders with an eye for opportunity can easily identify such moments such as trading the interest rate decision and thus profit from this rare yet great trading opportunity.
+Traders with an eye for opportunity can identify opportune moments when trading the interest rate decisions.
+When executed correctly, forex traders can profit from this highly volatile news trading opportunity.

-Speculative trading on interest rates decision is ideal in the forex markets as it allows the trader to profit from such decisions for almost any currency pair.
+Speculative trading on interest rates decision is ideal in the forex markets.
+It allows forex traders to profit from the rate decisions for almost any currency pair.

-First and foremost, the key figure that will form your benchmark is the market expectation.
 It is usually this number that plays a pivotal role in how the currencies will react to the decision.
 Analyzing the real and expected interest rates can help you identify the trends.
-There are also instances when investor sentiment is so high that even in the event the interest rates are left unchanged, it could trigger a buy or a sell panic.
+There are also instances when investor sentiment is so high.
+During such moments, even in the event the interest rates are left unchanged, it could trigger a buy or a sell panic.

 Market Stimulus/Quantitative Easing